Time for something a little different: our first Persona Marathon entry!

 While we’re talking about saving, I want to complain about the fact that P1 on the PSP doesn’t remember your current save slot!
 I haven’t seen this kind of sloppy behaviour from a game since FFLII, which I’ll remind you is on the Game Boy.
 I’m sure this is in other PSP games as well, and shame on all of them.
 Naturally, I ended up saving over another, unrelated file before our playthrough was done, which is all you can honestly expect from a system like that!

-Once you step out the door, you’ll find yourself in the hall and in Megami Tensei’s famous first-person view.
-The MegaTen series evolved out of dedicated dungeon crawler games in the vein of Wizardry, and many of its successors kept the system going into the present day, Persona 1 being one of them.
+Once you step out the door, you’ll find yourself in the hall and in Megami Tensei’s traditional first-person view.
+The MegaTen series evolved out of dedicated dungeon crawler games in the vein of Wizardry, and many of its successors keep the system going into the present day, Persona 1 being one of several such examples from the 90s.
 Unlike many of those Wizardry-inspired games, Persona includes an automap, which is very helpful, though it seems to undermine the point of the game’s mazes.
-Kyle and I were so baffled at how often Persona ruined its mazes by showing us the dead-ends that we had to check videos of the original just to be sure the size of the automap hadn’t been changed!
+In fact, Kyle and I were so baffled at how often Persona ruined its mazes by showing us the dead-ends that we had to check videos of the original just to be sure the size of the automap hadn’t been changed!

 Thankfully, we were now in the era where the developers could make the square labyrinth walls look like actual places like schools, and not grid-paper dungeons from the golden age of D&D. (One of these days I’m going to have to have a discussion with the level designer of SMT1 about the integral differences between the attractive 20th century Shinjuku Subnade, a brightly-lit underground shopping mall full of businesses and a location supposedly within SMT1, and the beautiful 6th century Basilica Cistern, a literal underground dungeon full of pillars.)